-- Students make a commitment to assume student teaching as a full-time responsibility.
+- Students will make a commitment to assume student teaching as a full-time responsibility.
 While assigned to supervised teaching, students may not enroll in additional course work including correspondence courses, nor plan for any employment or assume any other obligations which would interfere with all-day supervised teaching and after school responsibilities.

-BECOMING A COMPLETE PROFESSIONAL PROGRAM
+BECOMING A COMPLETE PROFESSIONAL PROGRAM (BCP)

 All students pursuing a teacher licensure program must be admitted to the phases of Becoming a Complete Professional (BCP).